 People have been collecting plant specimens since the late 15th century when they were gathered as a reference for medicinal, herbal, or ceremonial uses.
 Today they are collected and placed in herbaria for scientific research, which includes the positive identification of each known species.
-These specimens also provide a record of when a plant was growing in a specific place for distributional studies, genetic material for the study of plant systematics, and even to assist forensic scientists in the development of evidence for criminal cases.
+These specimens also provide a record of when a plant was growing in a specific place for distributional studies, genetic material for the study of plant systematics, and even to assist forensic scientists when plant evidence is presented in criminal cases.

 In West Tennessee there’s a special need to collect plant specimens, since over time comparatively little work has been done.
 Species richness, or how many different species can be found in a defined space, varies greatly across the 21 counties.
-There’s too much contrast in plant diversity among the counties, and even after considering land development the species richness over all counties is low.
-More than 1,800 species have been documented from all of West Tennessee, but some counties report fewer than 300 species.
-This suggests many species are missing from the record, perhaps rare or new species.
+I’m seeing too much contrast in plant diversity among the counties, and even after considering land development the species richness over all counties is low.
+More than 3,100 species have been documented from all of West Tennessee, but some counties report fewer than 300 species.
+This suggests many species are missing from the record, and that perhaps rare or even new species exist here.

 (number of species/km² x 100)

 NOTE: I’m currently gathering the data for each county, and will have it updated soon

 What is a herbarium?

 A herbarium is a natural history collection of preserved plant specimens.
 These specimens are recorded and stored systematically for study and reference—much like a library.
 A herbarium is also the name given to a museum where these specimens are housed.

 Below is a picture taken at the US National Herbarium located in the Smithsonian Institution.

 There are three herbaria in West Tennessee: The University of Memphis Herbarium, which has been reopened after 30 years in storage, and two small herbaria at Rhodes College and the University of Tennessee Martin.
 These herbaria support researchers and West Tennessee communities by providing valuable information about the regional flora through their collections and the knowledge of their staff.